 To wit, a body with rank value 6 Brawn and Fortitude can run at their top speed of one and a half sectors per turn for six turns (or 9 sectors) without having to make a roll.
 They need a red Fortitude ACT to make it to 18, a blue Fortitude ACT to make it to 27, and a yellow Fortitude ACT to make it to 36 sectors.
 After this, they need to pass a yellow ACT every additional turn to continue.

 Incidentally, a mile is exactly 44 sectors in length.
-And now you know why your gym teacher kept making you run those, and pushing you to run to the very end... to build your Fortitude!
+And now you know why your gym teacher kept making you run those, and pushed you to run to the very end... to build your Fortitude!

 A few notes on exhaustion.
 One can avoid it entirely by pacing themselves; one need not walk to avoid becoming exhausted - they just need to move at a more reasonable pace.
 Pacing oneself involves moving as though their Fortitude was two steps lower on the table; a body with rank value 30 Fortitude moving at only one sector per turn, for instance.
 Furthermore, having a Fortitude of rank value 100 or higher negates the effects of exhaustion entirely.

 Similar to walking, swimming allows a body to easily get from one point to another, but swimming refers to movement across a body of water, as opposed to a field or city street.
-When swimming, a character can simply tread water, an action allowing him or her to move at one sixth of their base walking rate (as is determined on table 16, above).
-If necessary, a character can put their all into a swim, and move at a rate equal to one sixth of their running speed - which is ten times faster!
+When swimming, a character can simply tread water, an action allowing him or her to move at one-sixth of their base walking rate (as is determined on table 16, above).
+If necessary, a character can put their all into a swim, and move at a rate equal to one-sixth of their running speed - which is ten times faster!

 While this seems similar on the surface, aside from the generally slower rate of movement, the danger with swimming is that drowning is a real concern.
-A swimmer is subject to exhaustion just as a runner is, and if they push themselves until rest is needed, they must pass a Brawn ACT in order to keep themselves above water.
+A swimmer is subject to exhaustion just as a runner is, and if they push themselves until rest is needed, they must pass a Brawn ACT to keep themselves above water.
 If this ACT is successful, our swimmer is fine, but if not, they may indeed slip under the waves and drown.

 Nominally, the length of time a character can hold their breath is determined as is exhaustion, on table 17.
 The difference with holding your breath, however, is that instead of needing rest when the Fortitude ACT ultimately fails, one must breathe immediately or fall unconscious.
 If this occurs from lack of oxygen, a character has drowned or suffocated (depending on the circumstances), and will begin to lose Fortitude rank values, one per turn.